 Terrain: The site is flat, almost free of vegetation and is physically suitable for a project of this type.

-Enron has executed an initial agreement giving Enron the option to purchase 2 GE 7EA turbines for the project.
+ESA has executed an initial agreement giving Enron the option to purchase [2 GE 7EA turbines] for the project.
 The turbine delivery dates will allow Enron to have commercial operations.
 The plant will be configured to allow future conversion of the facility to a combined cycle plant.

 Electrical studies indicate that the existing transmission infrastructure will be capable of transmitting the 147 MW at an acceptable level of losses.
-Enron has formally requested access to the distribution and transmission systems.
-No major reinforcement for the connection to the Base Grid will be necessary, and Enron is performing electrical studies that will determine the reinforcements needed for the connection to the distribution system.
+ESA has formally requested access to the distribution and transmission systems.
+No major reinforcement for the connection to the Base Grid will be necessary, and ESA is performing electrical studies that will determine the reinforcements needed for the connection to the distribution system.

 Regulation and Tariffs

-Since all of its generation will be sold in Brazil, Puerto Suárez will be operating primarily under the same regulation and legislation as described for Cuiabá.
+Since all of its generation will be sold in Brazil, Puerto Suarez will be operating primarily under the same regulation and legislation as described for Cuiabá.

 Commercial and Contractual Structure